premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 <blockquote>

-- High level functions and scope of a system can de depicted using User Case diagram.
+- High-level functions and scope of a system can be depicted using a User Case diagram.
 - The use cases and actors in use-case diagrams describe what the system does and how the actors use it, but not how the system operates internally.

 </blockquote>